 MASTER DATA WORKSHOP

-Can’t join in-person?
+We can’t join in person!
 Go2Learn now offers remote live access.
 Join all the sessions, interact with other students and facilitators, participate in the exercises and ask questions to the instructor.

 It’s All About Value

 Gaining, Developing, Creating, Driving, and Harvesting value from your Enterprise Foundational Data is a strategic objective of seemingly every organization.
 Value though is an elusive objective when it comes to data and often requires a significant systemic strategy and approach.
 The strategy must include alignment of the people, processes, and technologies touching data over its lifecycle.

 For many organizations, the data is spread across multiple disparate repositories, complete with inconsistent indexes, variable naming conventions, duplication, fragmentation, and unknown embedded tribal knowledge.